 Because oral reading fluency has been shown to be a reliable indicator of overall reading performance, national norms for reading fluency can provide a valuable tool for making key decisions about students.
 By using national norms, educators can regularly assess student performance and evaluate the progress toward a stable and recognized goal.
 When student progress is frequently measured using passages that have been carefully calibrated and standardized, the scores are stable and trustworthy indicators of performance.

-To determine if a student needs fluency intervention, compare his or her average words-correct-per-minute (wcpm) score from two or three unpracticed readings of grade-level assessment passages to oral reading fluency norms, such as the Hasbrouck-Tindal Oral Reading Fluency Norms.
+To determine if a student needs an intervention to improve reading fluency, compare his or her average words-correct-per-minute (wcpm) score from two or three unpracticed readings of grade-level assessment passages to oral reading fluency norms, such as the Hasbrouck-Tindal Oral Reading Fluency Norms.
 If this score places the student ten or more words below the 50th percentile, you should consider adding a fluency program to his or her core instructional program and diagnose the student to see if he or she needs additional support.

 Read Naturally's Benchmark Assessor Live is a useful, easy-to-use screening tool that helps teachers quickly find out which students fall below expectations in reading.
 The teacher administers an oral reading fluency assessment, listening to each student read grade-level passages and calculating the number of words and average words per minute the student has read correctly.
 A low fluency score indicates the student needs fluency training and further assessment to determine any other training needs.